AbuseIO/AbuseIO/readme.md

 - jover/singleton (still works?)
 - kruisdraad/phpmailer (might need update)

+TODO From 6.0 -> 7.0

+---
+Symfony Console, which is the underlying component that powers Artisan, expects all commands to return an integer.
+Therefore, you should ensure that any of your commands which return a value are returning integers:

+public function handle()
+{
+    // Before...
+    return true;

+    // After...
+    return 0;
+}
+---
+The default Markdown mail templates have been refreshed with a more professional and appealing design.
+In addition, the undocumented promotion Markdown mail component has been removed.

+Because indentation has special meaning within Markdown, Markdown mail templates expect unindented HTML.
+If you've previously published Laravel's default mail templates, you'll need to re-publish your mail templates or manually unindent them:

+php artisan vendor:publish --tag=laravel-mail --force
+---
 Due to:
 - Package laminas/laminas-loader is abandoned, you should avoid using it.
 No replacement was suggested.
 - Package laminas/laminas-math is abandoned, you should avoid using it.
 No replacement was suggested.
 Removed:
                 "laminas/laminas-http": "2.22.*",
                 "laminas/laminas-xmlrpc": "2.21.*"
+---
 Autoload errors during composer install
 ```
 Generating optimized autoload files